chndaz/VPU-CL/README.md

 * transformers >=4.49.0

 ## Details
 If not pre-trained, set arg.pretrained to None.
-And then the weight of the training is given to arg.pretrained.如果没有预先训练，设置参数。预训练为零。然后将训练的权重赋给arg。pretrained。
+And then the weight of the training is given to arg.pretrained.
 ## Reference
 [1] Masahiro Kato and Takeshi Teshima and Junya Honda.
 "Learning from Positive and Unlabeled Data with a Selection Bias."
 International Conference on Learning Representations.
 2019.
 [2] Chen H, Liu F, Wang Y, et al. A variational approach for learning from positive and unlabeled data[J].
 Advances in Neural Information Processing Systems, 2020, 33: 14844-14854.